tidyverts/tsibble/README.md

 ### Coerce to a tsibble with `as_tsibble()`

 The `weather` data included in the package `nycflights13` is used as an example to illustrate.
-The “index” variable refers to the `time_hour` containing the date-times, and the “key” is the `origin` as weather stations. **The key together with the index uniquely identifies each observation**, which defines a valid *tsibble*.
-Others can be considered as measured variables.
+The “index” variable is the `time_hour` containing the date-times, and the “key” is the `origin` as weather stations created via the `id()`. **The key(s) together with the index uniquely identifies each observation**, which gives a valid *tsibble*.
+Other columns can be considered as measured variables.

 ``` r
 library(tsibble)